-- The big toe joint fusion has the benefit of locking the toe in proper position as well as removing pain in the joint.
+- The big toe joint fusion has the benefit of locking the toe in the proper position and removing pain in the joint.

-- The big toe joint arthroplasty (remodelling) procedure is beneficial in the case where the position is not a big problem such as in a straight joint with a mild amount of joint damage.
+- The big toe joint arthroplasty (remodeling) procedure is beneficial when the position is not a big problem, such as in a straight joint with a mild amount of joint damage.

-- The arthroplasty is also beneficial because it allows for more types of shoes to be worn.
+- An arthroplasty procedure is also beneficial because it allows for more types of shoes to be worn.

-- The benefits of the big toe joint fusion (arthrodesis) is that you will have a greater degree of push-off strength in the joint.
+- The benefit of the big toe joint fusion (arthrodesis) is that you will have a greater degree of push-off strength in the joint.

 - It essentially guaranteed prevention of future pain and improper positioning if all goes well with the surgery.

-- The arthroplasty has a quicker healing time but weaker push-off strength (less of a problem if the patient is already apropulsive).
+- The arthroplasty has a quicker healing time but weaker push-off strength (less of a problem if the patient is already not walking very much).

-- More stable, Better pushoff strength, Better long term results and happiness, will not shorten over time like a arthroplasty might(more chronic arthritis will develop).
+- More stable, Better push-off strength, Better long-term results, and happiness will not shorten over time like an arthroplasty might(more chronic arthritis will develop).

-- Longer recovery time, No joint motion means less shoe options, shorter bone may mean less contact to the floor(more pressure on the 2nd metatarsophalangeal joint).
+- Longer recovery time, No joint motion means fewer shoe options.
+The shorter bone may mean less contact to the floor(more pressure on the 2nd metatarsophalangeal joint).

 Who should Avoid Big Toe Fusion

-- People who need to kneel and bend should choose remodeling over fusion.
-Bowlers and carpet layers need to bend their big toe joint every day, people like this should avoid it.
+- People who need to kneel and bend should choose an arthroplasty over fusion.
+Bowlers and carpet layers need to bend their big toe joints every day.
+People like this should avoid it.

-- People who cannot tolerate being immobilized in a boot for any extended period of time(cast or CAM Walker).
+- People who cannot tolerate being immobilized in a boot for an extended period of time(cast or CAM Walker).

 - Anyone who plans to wear heels larger than 1″ tall.
-This will basically cause you to develop hallux rigidus as the big to will press against the floor in its fused position, causing a callus to form on the inside of the big toe.
+This will basically cause you to develop a hallux rigidus as the big toe will press against the floor in its fused position, causing a callus to form on the inside of the big toe.

-- A detailed guide on the principles of the surgery and how it is performed by the podiatrist.
+- A detailed guide on the principles of the surgery and how the podiatrist performs it.